Support During COVID-19

 Canada Recovery Benefit (CRB) gives income support to employed and self-employed individuals who are directly affected by COVID-19 and are not entitled to Employment Insurance (EI) benefits.
 The CRB is administered by the Canada Revenue Agency (CRA).

 If you are eligible for the CRB, you can receive $1,000 ($900 after taxes withheld) for a two-week period.
 If your situation continues past two weeks, you will need to apply again.
-You may apply up to a total of 13 eligibility periods (26 weeks) between September 27, 2020 and September 25, 2021.
+You may apply up to a total of 13 eligibility periods (26 weeks) up to maximum of 38 weeks between September 27, 2020 and September 25, 2021.

 Canada Emergency Response Benefit (CERB) provided a taxable benefit of $2,000 per month.
 CERB is now closed but continues to accept and process retroactive applications for period 7 (August 30 to September 26, 2020) until December 2, 2020.